clevett/worldtree-diceroller/README.md

 ## Comments

 Comments can be found in the project to note short cuts taken for the purpose of tech eval.
 Additionally there are comments where I would normally ask opinions or for clarity from team members as part of collaboration.

+### Special Note

+I have implemented a similar feature on behalf of Quest Portal which can be demo'd at [www.questportal.com/roll](https://www.questportal.com/roll) .
+This was done using a forked version of [Fantastic Dice](https://github.com/3d-dice).

 ## Directions